bradford-hamilton/Ruby-On-Quails/guides/source/testing.md

 ### Testing Time-Dependent Code

-Rails provides built-in helper methods that enable you to assert that your time-sensitive code works as expected.
+Quails provides built-in helper methods that enable you to assert that your time-sensitive code works as expected.

-Here is an example using the [`travel_to`](http://api.rubyonrails.org/classes/ActiveSupport/Testing/TimeHelpers.html#method-i-travel_to) helper:
+Here is an example using the [`travel_to`](http://api.rubyonquails.org/classes/ActiveSupport/Testing/TimeHelpers.html#method-i-travel_to) helper:

 ```ruby
 # Lets say that a user is eligible for gifting a month after they register.